 Sometimes, the deceased's family may not find out of the incident until the statute of limitations has elapsed.
 This is the case mostly when the death resulted from wrongful acts.
 If you are in such a situation, you can file your claim based on delayed discovery.
 Delayed discovery allows a longer statute of limitations if a reasonable investigation would not have discovered the issue that caused your loved one's death.
 When you seek an extension of the statute due to late discovery, you will significantly benefit from a personal injury attorney's guidance.

-Seek Guidance from a Personal Injury Attorney Near Me
+Seek Guidance from a Orange County Wrongful Death Attorney Near Me

 When another person's negligence causes your loved death, the situation is likely to take a toll on your personal and financial life.
 The emotional pain and suffering you undergo from losing a loved one are enough, and you have to battle for compensation in a wrongful death claim.
 The process of filing a wrongful death claim is complicated since there is a statute of limitations.